MaverickPoly/asmr-python-raylib/README.md

 ### **10. Endless Runner (Dino Game like Chrome’s Offline Game)**
    - Jump over obstacles that get faster over time.
    - **Skills Learned**: Infinite scrolling, difficulty progression, collision checks.

-### **11. Camera Example**
-   - Generate a big map of shapes and textures, and player with camera that can travel through map.